Sinan Ateş

-Sinan Ateş (1984 – 30 December 2022) was a Turkish historian, academic, and politician.
-He worked as a lecturer at Hacettepe University and served as the general chairman of the MHP's Grey Wolves from 2019 to 2020.
-He was assassinated on 30 December 2022.
+Sinan Ateş (14 August 1984 – 30 December 2022) was a Turkish historian, academic and politician.
+He worked as a lecturer at Hacettepe University and served as the general chairman of the Nationalist Movement Party (MHP)'s Grey Wolves from 2019 to 2020.
+He was assassinated on 30 December 2022, and his assassination became one of the most popular topics in Turkey.

-In connection with Ateş's death, a total of 13 people were arrested, including an MHP provincial director and two Turkish special operations police.
-A suspect, who was a manager at the Grey Wolves, was taken into custody from the house of former Grey Wolves President and Mersin Deputy, Olcay Manual.

 Life, education and career

-He was born in 1984 in the city of Dursunbey to a family that was originally from the village of Yukarımusalar.
-His father, Musa Ateş, was a Grey Wolf who survived an assassination attempt.
+He was born in 1984 in Dursunbey to a family that was originally from the village of Yukarımusalar.
+His father, Musa Ateş, was a Grey Wolf who survived an assassination attempt during the raging 1976–1980 Turkish political conflict.

 He completed his primary and secondary education in Bursa.
 He graduated from the Osmangazi Ahmet Hamdi Gökbayrak Anatolian Teacher Preparation High School.
 In 2006, he graduated from Gazi University, Department of Social Studies Teaching.
 In 2009, he got his master's degree from the same university.
-He received his doctorate from Hacettepe University in 2018 and would work as a teacher there.
+He received his doctorate from Hacettepe University in 2018 and would work as a faculty member there.

-Sinan Ateş was married to Ayşe Ateş.
-The couple had two daughters, Bengisu and Banuçiçek.
-He was an avid Bursaspor supporter.

 Early political career

 Ateş, who joined Bursa Grey Wolves during his high school years, chaired the high school organization of the Grey Wolves.
 From 2007, he became the advisor of İsmet Büyükataman, Bursa Province Deputy of the MHP.
 He continued his consultancy until 2019.
-Ateş, who has held various positions such as assistant general secretary in the Grey Wolves, after the 2016 Turkish coup d'état attempt, he chaired the FETO Commission, which was established under the MHP.
+Ateş also chaired the FETÖ commission after the 2016 Turkish coup d'état attempt.
+The FETÖ commission was established under the MHP, before the MHP switched and began siding with the ruling AKP.
+When Meral Akşener attempted to replace Devlet Bahçeli as the MHP chair, he sided with Bahçeli.